A hotel that expands the possibilities of travel

 This is the 11th floor of the Southwest Grand Hotel, which stands right in the heart of Naha.

-Located one street from Kokusai Dori, you can overlook the city of Naha from the window.
+Located on a street just off Kokusai Street, with a view of Naha's cityscape from the window.
 This space, which appeared away from the hustle and bustle of the city, felt like I had suddenly wandered into a New York speakeasy.

-Mr. Sugimoto says that when he travels, he doesn't research his destination at all and doesn't make any plans.
+Mr Sugimoto says that he doesn't research his destination at all or make any plans when he travels.

-“I want to take photos inspired by the places I go to for the first time.”
+“I want to take photos capturing the inspiration I receive from a place I've visited for the first time.”

 When he said that, he spoke with a refreshing smile.

-Mr. Sugimoto, who is also a photographer and runs an apparel brand, moved to Okinawa about 10 years ago.
+Mr Sugimoto, a photographer who runs an apparel brand, moved to Okinawa about ten years ago.
 Born in Osaka and was an alpine skier from a young age, he has extensive experience living overseas in Europe and Canada.
-His life as an athlete ended due to an injury, and from there he began taking photos of the ocean in Hawaii, Bali, Australia, and other places through surfing.
+His life as an athlete ended due to an injury, and from there, he began taking photos of the ocean in Hawaii, Bali, Australia, and other places through surfing.

-Mr. Sugimoto has made a spectacular transition from the world of snow to the world of the sea.
+Mr. Sugimoto made a magnificent transition from the world of snow to the world of the sea.

-Onna Village, where Mr. Sugimoto is based, is further north than Naha.
-It takes about an hour and a half by car, but the sea is beautiful.
-It is an irresistible spot for sea lovers, with its amazingly different colors of blue shining.
+Onna Village, where Mr. Sugimoto is based, is further north from Naha.
+It takes about an hour and a half by car, but lies the beautiful ocean.
+It's an irresistible spot for ocean lovers, with a sea that sparkles in an astonishing array of blues.

-``There is a clear on and off side within the vertical structure, so when you come to Okinawa, I want you to experience both during your trip,'' says Mr. Sugimoto in a soft voice.
+"There is a clear on and off side within the vertical structure, so when you come to Okinawa, I want you to experience both sides during your trip,'' says Mr Sugimoto softly.

-It is said that sunsets seen when one's mind is turned off are more memorable.
+It is said that sunsets seen when you turn off your mind are more likely to be remembered.

-When it's on, the information at that moment comes into your head and doesn't stick in your memory.
+When it's on, information from the moment comes in and doesn't stick in your memory.

-If you can practice turning off like that, your trip will be even richer.
+If you can practice switching off like that, your trip will be even more enriching.

-When I said that, he smiled and nodded.
+When Mr Sugimoto said that, he smiled and nodded.

-Mr. Sugimoto says that he always carries a small camera with him so that he can quickly take pictures in his daily life.
-I assume he sharpens his senses and never misses an opportunity to take a photo.
+Mr. Sugimoto says that he always carries a small camera to quickly take pictures in his daily life.
+He probably won’t miss the timing to capture with his senses finely tuned.

-In fact, most of the photos Sugimoto takes are of landscapes.
+Most of the photos Mr Sugimoto takes are of landscapes.

 His photographs are left to the viewer.